jerome-trc/viletech/README.md

 viletech-fs is a "virtual file system"; an abstraction over the user's "real" or "physical" operating system's FS to ease usage for the engine and mod developers, as well as providing a layer of "information hiding".

-### lithscript
+### vzscript

-[lithscript](/lithscript/README.md), the LithSC toolchain, is the infrastructure powering LithScript, VileTech's bespoke embedded scripting language.
+[vzscript](/vzscript/README.md), the VZSC toolchain, is the infrastructure powering VZScript, VileTech's bespoke embedded scripting language.

 ### wadload